jimmyng94/PawBeat/README.md

 Further information as well as in-depth installation and development guides for this project can be found on our Github [Wiki](https://github.com/jimmyng94/PawPulse/wiki) Page.

 ## Quick Installation
-A full in-depth installation guide is available in our [wiki](https://github.com/jimmyng94/PawPulse/wiki/Installation).
+A full in-depth installation guide is available in our [wiki](https://github.com/jimmyng94/PawPulse/wiki/Installation-Guide).

 #### 1. Clone PawPulse github repository
-On the main repository page, click the green "Clone or Download" button, copy the address that drops down.
+On the main repository page, click the green `Clone or Download` button, copy the address that drops down.
 In your chosen directory clone the PawPulse repository by running the folowing code:
 ```
 git clone *copied address*
 ```
 #### 2. Install required libraries
-Install the required libraries in the "Libraries" folder:
+Install the required libraries (see the wiki for more information):
 * ADS1015 Library
 * LSM6DS3 Library
 * Fir1 Library